koalavc/ecommerce/nodeWrapper/readme.md

 # Node Wrapper

 This is a node wrapper for a .Net Core REST API.
+Have the .NET Core REST API up and running and you can hit the endpoints though Node.

 ### How to run
 `node app.js`